ben-d-marks/SVG-Talk/NOTES.md

 - Use cases:
     - Good at:
         - responsiveness
+            - Graphics do not have to be different for different screen sizes and density.
+One file for all use-cases.
+These graphics can also be reused on the page.
+And be very complex (as we will see)
         - scalability (think reuse)
         - simple animations
+            - Not really designed for animation, but simple animations can be accomplished and are built in (including animate along a path.)
-        - building graphics on the fly.
+        - building graphics on the fly
+          - since the drawing is a collection of elements, you can build one on the fly either in-browser, or on the server. they are pretty light-weight (being "just text")
     - Bad at:
         - IE and Edge.
-Everyone else is not ok.
+Everyone else is ok.
 There are shivs available
+        - user friendliness. the complicated attributes used can be daunting
         - canvas-like activities
         - complicated animations
+            - since these are essentially built in the browser, processors can get bogged down with computation.
 - Format and structure (15-20)
     - call up a "control file"
     - Read more about tags!